data42lana/end-to-end-cv-mlops-project/README.md

 > $ pytest -m "not slow" tests/
 > ```

-> **Warning** Sometimes the integration test fails.
+> **Warning** Sometimes the `integration` tests fail.
 This is due to the stochastic nature of machine learning algorithms.
 Try rerun the test.